The origins of the Songs Of Innocence

 The Troubles was presumed to be another U2 song about the political situation in Northern Ireland, but it's more about Bono learning to move on from his own problems.
 Lykke Li repeats the refrain "somebody stepped inside your soul", and Bono reflects on his own redemption: "I have a will for survival/So you can hurt me then hurt me some more/I can live with denial/But you're not my troubles anymore".

 As a dark closer of the album, it has been compared to Love Is Blindness and Mothers Of The Disappeared by U2start member PageU2.

 This article is put together with the help of many fans and U2start members, iTim & cesar_garza01 in particular.
 Non-U2start references are Mojo, Askmen, The New Daily, Larry Lootsteen, Wikipedia, U2 radio, beatpatrol, the official album booklet and the Irish Times.
 We tried to give credit where credit is due but if you feel your or a reference is missing, feel free to let us know for us to include.

-The article The origins of the Songs Of Innocence was first published on U2start.com by Remy.
+The article The origins of the Songs Of Innocence was published on U2start.com by Remy and last updated .

 - article Achtung Baby, the album that changed us